 So how did we tackle such a big project?

 It definitely took a lot of planning.
-In fact this project originally sparked the creation of my project planning workbook.

 But once the planning was done and it was time to do the work, we scheduled work days and got to work!

 The hardest part of any kitchen remodel is the fact that you have to go without a kitchen!

 In order to be without a kitchen for as little time as possible we purchased all of the cabinets from Ikea and built them in our living room before starting demo.
 We were pretty much building cabinets every evening after work for about a week, but we got really good at it.